emmajanedrews/base-template/_posts/2017-10-02-explaining-the-home-selling-process.md

 {% include pullquote.html %}

-The next thing to do is will sit down and decide on a price. **To do that, we will look at many things, including the age, condition, and location of their home.** If your home is sitting on a corner lot or next to a busy boulevard, that can affect its value positively or negatively.
+The next thing to do is sit down with your agent and decide on a price. **To do that, we will look at many things, including the age, condition, and location of their home.** If your home is sitting on a corner lot or next to a busy boulevard, that can affect its value positively or negatively.
 We also look at the amenities of your home.

 After a price is decided, it's time to get the home’s condition up to par.
 Decluttering and staging are important steps in getting the home ready for a showing at a moment’s notice.

 Finally, we’ll get your home sold.
 We'll review any offers, go through the inspection, and negotiate any repairs with the buyer.
 Then, we’ll help you plan your move.

-**That’s just a small taste of what the home selling process is like.** If you have any questions for us or want to learn more about it, don't’ hesitate to give us a call or send us an email.
+**That’s just a small taste of what the home selling process is like.** If you have any questions for us or want to learn more about it, don't hesitate to give us a call or send us an email.
 We look forward to hearing from you.